-Benefits of Scaling and Root Planing:
+Benefits of Scaling & Root Planing:

-- Systemic Disease Prevention: The oral bacteria that is found in periodontal infections can travel via the blood stream to other parts of the body.
+- Systemic Disease Prevention.
+The oral bacteria that is found in periodontal infections can travel via the blood stream to other parts of the body.
 Research has shown that lung disease, heart disease, diabetes, cancer, low birth weight babies and other health concerns have been linked to periodontal disease.

-- Reduce Inflammation and Bleeding: Reducing the amount of inflammation in the oral cavity is imperative for optimal oral health.
+- Reduce Inflammation and Bleeding.
+Reducing the amount of inflammation in the oral cavity is imperative for optimal oral health.
 When gum pockets are inflamed and exceed 3mm, there is a greater risk of periodontal disease because they tend to house more bacteria.
 The body’s inflammatory response to the bacteria begins to destroy gingival and bone tissue, which eventually leads to tooth loss.